CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Managing-Cumulus-Linux-Disk-Images.md

  armv7l
 ```

-You can also visit the HCL ([hardware compatibility list](https://cumulusnetworks.com/products/hardware-compatibility-list/)) to look at your hardware and determine the processor type.
+You can also visit the HCL ({{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/" text="hardware compatibility list">}}) to look at your hardware and determine the processor type.

 ## Reprovision the System (Restart the Installer)